-Mr. Nyer has acted as counsel and arbitrator in more than 50 commercial, construction and investment arbitrations under all major sets of rules (ICSID, ICC, AAA/ICDR, LCIA and SIAC), as well as in ad hoc proceedings (including UNCITRAL), and subject to a variety of applicable substantive laws and involving well in excess of US$ 12 billion in dispute.
+Mr. Nyer has acted as counsel and arbitrator in more than 50 commercial, construction and investment arbitrations under all major sets of rules (ICSID, ICC, AAA/ICDR, LCIA and SIAC), as well as in ad hoc proceedings (including UNCITRAL), subject to a variety of applicable substantive laws and involving well in excess of US$ 12 billion in dispute.
 A past Co-Chair of Young ICCA (International Council for Commercial Arbitration) and Secretary of the International Bar Association's Taskforce on International Arbitration Agreements, he is ranked as a leading international arbitration practitioner in the United States by Chambers & Partners (Chambers USA) and has been recognized as a rising star in the field by Who's Who Legal and Global Arbitration Review ("Future Leader"), Benchmark Litigation ("under 40 Hot List"), and the Legal 500 ("Next Generation Partner").
 He has received accolades for his work in the Energy and Power sectors (Who's Who Legal – Energy & Power, "Recommended").

 Mr. Nyer has acted in disputes arising out of projects, joint ventures and transactions in Afghanistan, Algeria, Argentina, Australia, Bulgaria, Brazil, Canada, Chile, China, Colombia, Croatia, the Democratic Republic of Congo, Denmark, Ecuador, France, Georgia, Grenada, Guinea (Conakry), Haiti, Hungary, Japan, Liberia, Macedonia, Mexico, Pakistan, Paraguay, the Philippines, the Russian Federation, South Korea, The Gambia, Venezuela, Yemen as well as across the United States.